 Catch Up TV (Time-Shifted TV)

-One advantage of IPTV over traditional TV is the ability to catch up on missed programs.
-Some IPTV services offer a catch-up TV feature that lets you watch live TV programs that aired earlier.
+One advantage of IPTV over traditional TV is the ability to catch up on programs missed earlier.
+Some IPTV services offer a catch-up TV feature that lets you watch live TV programs aired earlier.

-Time-shifted media allows you to watch a program later for a limited period.
+Time-shifted media allows you to watch a program later, although for a limited period.
 You can rewatch, rewind, pause, and resume a recorded live event.

-BBC iPlayer is one of the IPTV services that offer the catch-up TV format.
+BBC iPlayer is one of the IPTV services that offers the catch-up TV format.

 The Role of Internet Protocol on IPTV: Streaming Via IPTV Networks